huggingface/transformers/examples/research_projects/jax-projects/README.md

 This section will explain how flax models are implemented in Transformers and how the design differs from PyTorch.

-Let's first go over the differencec between Flax and PyTorch.
+Let's first go over the difference between Flax and PyTorch.

-In JAX, most transformations (notably `jax.jit`) require functions that are transformed to be stateless to have no side effects.
-This is because any such side-effects will only be executed once when the Python version of the function is run during compilation (see Stateful Computations in JAX).
+In JAX, most transformations (notably `jax.jit`) require functions that are transformed to be stateless so that they have no side effects.
+This is because any such side-effects will only be executed once when the transformed function is run during compilation and all subsequent calls of the compiled function would re-use the same side-effects of the compiled run instead of the "actual" side-effects (see [Stateful Computations in JAX](https://jax.readthedocs.io/en/latest/jax-101/07-state.html).
+If functions could have side-effects, it would mean that In all subsequent runs, the function would not take into account the side-effects and simply re-run the side-effects of the compiled function.
 As a consequence, Flax models, which are designed to work well with JAX transformations, are stateless.
 This means that when running a model in inference, both the inputs and the model weights are passed to the forward pass.
 In contrast, PyTorch model are very much stateful with the weights being stored within the model instance and the user just passing the inputs to the forward pass.

 Let's illustrate the difference between stateful models in PyTorch and stateless models in Flax.